New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: Statistical procedure

 This method of generating the covariance matrices from the truth values is based on the fact that the statistical error scales as $\sqrt{N_{\rm event}}$, where $N_{\rm event}$ are the number of events.

 Starting with the normalied PDF $\hat{f}_{\langle \vec{g} \rangle}$ given in Eq.~\eqref{eq:normpdf}, the covariance matrix for $\langle \vec{g} \rangle$ functions is given by

-where \begin{itemize} \item $\langle \vec{g}_i \rangle$ is the vector of observables. \item $\langle \vec{g}_i \rangle ^{\rm exp}$ is the vector of truth value of $w$-bin integrated $g_i$ functions, which we obtain from the experimentally measured form factors in \cite{belle19}. \item $dx$ represents integration over the complete phase space, i.e. the three angles that describe the decay. \item $N_{\rm event}$ is the number of events in the corresponding $w$-bin: we have 10 $w$-bins, and thus, we have 10 such covariance matrices for each bin, the dimension of each being $11\times11$ (corresponding to 11 independent $\langle {g}_i \rangle$ functions). \end{itemize} \comm{We can define a rescaled covariance matrix $\hat{V}$ as
+where \begin{itemize} \item $\langle \vec{g}_i \rangle$ is the vector of observables. \item $\langle \vec{g}_i \rangle ^{\rm exp}$ is the vector of truth values, which we obtain from the experimentally measured form factors in \cite{belle19}. \item $dx$ represents integration over the complete phase space, i.e. the three angles that describe the decay. \item $N_{\rm event}$ is the number of events in the corresponding $w$-bin: we have 10 $w$-bins, and thus, we have 10 such covariance matrices , the dimension of each being $11\times11$ (corresponding to 11 independent $\langle {g}_i \rangle$ functions). \end{itemize} {We can define a rescaled covariance matrix $\hat{V}$ as

 } Using this pseudo dataset, we can perform a maximum likelihood estimate with our model assumptions (right-handed, pseudoscalar, tensor etc.), using the $\chi^2$ given in Eq.~\eqref{eq:chi2angle}.